Guardianship in Texas

 If Guardianship proceedings are necessary to protect an individual, a hearing will be held before a judge in the probate court.
 The judge will determine whether or not the person is incapacitated to the extent that they require a Guardian of the Estate and/or a Guardian of the Person.
 The Judge will also select the individual or individuals who will serve as Guardian.
 Once a Guardian has been appointed, regular reports and accounting must be made to the court.

 John is Board Certified by the Texas Board of Legal Specialization in Estate Planning and Probate.
-He has helped many families obtain guardianship when needed.
-Call today to schedule a consultation to find out more about the procedure for obtaining guardianship.
+As a guardianship lawyer, he has helped many families.
+Contact our office today to schedule a consultation to find out more about the procedure for avoiding or obtaining guardianship.